 Infected teeth

-If there is an infection, we will first determine the severity of the infection to come up with a plan for treating it.
+If there is an infection, we will first determine the severity of the infection to come up with a treatment plan.
 In many cases, root canal therapy can be done to remove the infected material and save the natural tooth structure.
-In some cases, we may have to extract the infected tooth, although we always make every attempt to save the natural tooth.
+In some cases, we may have to remove the infected tooth, although we always make every attempt to save the natural tooth.

-At Calgary Dental Centers, we understand that dental emergencies are never planned, and we do our best to keep you comfortable while providing prompt treatment.
-If you are experiencing tooth pain or another dental emergency, call us at (403) 768-1339.
+At Calgary Dental Centers, we understand that dental emergencies are never planned, so we keep you comfortable while providing prompt treatment.
+If you experience tooth pain or any other dental emergency, call us at (403) 768-1339.

 Back To Emergency Dentistry Page